-Listen to a teacher talking about the businessman Andrew Carnegie.
+Listen to a teacher talking to his students about apples.
 Listen carefully.
 You will hear the information only once.
 After listening, you will answer some questions.
 As you listen, you may use the blank areas in your Test Book to take notes.